code-and-effect/effective_resources/README.md

 The goal of this gem is to reduce the amount of code that needs to be written when developing a ruby on rails website.

-It is ruby on rails, on effective rails.
+It's ruby on rails, on effective rails.

-A rails developer will always need to maintain and write:
+A rails developer will **always** need to maintain and write:

 - The `routes.rb` as it's the single most important file in an entire app.
 - The `ability.rb` or other authorization.